jotavar/azure-monitor-ssl-certificate-expiration/README.md

 ### logAnalyticsPrimaryKey

-* Navigate to 'Log Analytics Workspace' -> 'Agents Management' and copy the 'Primary Key' field.
+* Navigate to your Log Analytics Workspace -> 'Agents Management' and copy the 'Primary Key' field.

 ![](https://github.com/jotavar/monitor-ssl-certificate-expiration/blob/master/images/LogAnalyticsWorkspace_PrimaryKey.jpg)

-* Navigate to 'Automation Account' -> 'Variables' -> '+ Add a variable' and provide the following values in the 'New Variable' form:
+* Navigate to your Automation Account -> 'Variables' -> '+ Add a variable' and provide the following values in the 'New Variable' form:

   * Name: 'logAnalyticsPrimaryKey'
   * Description: Optional